BunyApp/buny-rs/README.md

 Then, create a new source project by running `buny init`.

-This is a new fork from Aidoku and a better guide will be out in the future.
+This repository is built on top of aidoku-rs.